ClientModder1992/vizality/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Create a feature request
+about: Create a feature request to help us improve
-title: '[Feature Request]'
+title: 'Short description of the feature request'
 labels: 'enhancement'
 assignees: ''